stvliu/thingsboard.github.io/docs/iot-gateway/config/modbus.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-This guide will help you to get familiar with Modbus connector configuration for ThingsBoard IoT Gateway.
+This guide will help you to get familiar with Modbus connector configuration for GridLinks IoT Gateway.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this connector.
 We will describe connector configuration file below.